 This document has been adopted by the British Columbia Art Therapy Association (BCATA) as a definition of standards to be followed by our members.
 The BCATA respectfully acknowledges the influence of the following professional organizations and their ethics statements in the preparation of this document: The American Art Therapy Association, Association art-thérapeutes du Québec and the Feminist Therapy Institute.

-Download the BCATA Code of Ethics package (PDF).
-This package includes: the BCATA Competency, Complaints, and Disciplinary Procedures.
-At the back of the package you will find a two-page Ethics Committee Complaint and Inquiry Form.
+BCATA has prepared a comprehensive package outlining the association’s code of ethics.
+This package includes the BCATA Competency, Complaints, and Disciplinary Procedures.
+At the back of the package, you will find a two-page Ethics Committee Complaint and Inquiry Form.

 The Grievance Process